 Myth 1: Isn’t care free of charge?

 The truth: Social care services shouldn’t be confused with healthcare services, which are free of charge.
 Social care is means-tested, so if you have income or wealth, you could be asked to pay for care services in part or full.
-Many people pay for care privately, arranging support with organisations like elder.
+Many people pay for care privately, arranging support with organisations like Elder.
 Individuals receiving support through a local authority may also be charged too, depending on government rules on payment.

-Myth 2: Councils provide home helps
+Myth 2: Councils provide home help

 The truth: Due to a high demand for care services, many councils now only provide care to people who have an urgent need.
 In many areas of the UK, demand for services outstrips available funding, so people with higher needs are first priority.
 People with less urgent needs can arrange to have help with tasks like washing and cleaning, but this is usually arranged privately, rather than through a council.